hamsterksu/annotatedsql-projection-plugin/README.md

 annotatedsql-projection-plugin
 ==============================

-Plugin for annotatedsql.
+Plugin for annotatedsql [Android-AnnotatedSQL][1].
 Generate projections and uri

 Easy way to generate projection and columns indexes for it.
 Just add @Projection to your @Table and get class with all necessary data in Projections class